 Another obvious choice really.
 If you eat poorly then you are putting strain on your whole body and mind to deal with the crap you eat.
 Digestion is on average the biggest user of energy of all the activities we do on a regular basis.
 I’m not going to go into many details here but in general if you increase the amount of vegetables and decrease the amount of sugar and simple carbohydrates like bread and pasta then you will be on the right track.

 And on the subject of how much energy digestion takes, stop eating 2-3 hours before bed or your body will struggle to use the natural melatonin effects to slow down your body and cool it’s core temperature.
 If you have to eat within that time window then keep it very light and easy to digest.

 Why not try intermittent fasting where you eat only during an 8 hour window.
 So for example you eat from midday to 8pm.
 I won’t go into the benefits here but it’s surprisingly easy to wait from wake up time till lunch.

 The same avoidance advice applies to caffeine (or Guarana) containing products like coffee, energy drinks and some tea’s.
 In fact try to avoid stimulants after midday as caffeine takes a number of hours to wear off.
 Caffeine has a half life of 3-5 hours!
 That means it takes that long for even half of what you have ingested to leave your system.
+Cacao and chocolate can have this same stimulant effect and should also be avoided after midday if you have trouble sleeping.
 It’s vital that you stay hydrated too.
 Drink plenty of water regularly as it helps with digestion, heat regulation and helps reduce blood pressure and hypertension.